 His name was Joseph Buegeleisen and owned “Buco Joseph Buegeleisen Co.
 Detroit” you can Google for yourself if you like more.
-The bike pics I am sending are for the Twinmasters and they are on my 1966 R60.
+The bike pics I am sending are for the Twinmasters, and they are on my 1966 R60.
 The bags are fiberglass.
-I am not sure, but it appears they were only sold in white fiberglass and everyone painted them to match their bike?
+I am not sure, but it appears they were only sold in white fiberglass, and everyone painted them to match their bike?
 It appears JB wanted his logo on everything produced.
-The rivets that hold the bag support plate have the logo on them, even under the hardware of the latches on the fiberglass lids his logo is there.
+The rivets that hold the bag support plate have the logo on them.
+Even under the hardware of the latches on the fiberglass lids, his logo is there.
 The Buco mounts on this bike are a 4 point system.
-Mount points are; Rear fender pivot bolt, bottom of shock cover bolt, muffler mounting point and outside edge of fender at top center.
+Mount points are; Rear fender pivot bolt, the bottom of shock cover bolt, muffler mounting point, and outside edge of the fender at top center.

-On the Twinmasters he used a push pin system at the top with a roll pin to twist and lock the bag on.
-On the bottom he used a spring clip that would grasp the bottom support bar when pushed down to hold into place.
+On the Twinmasters, he used a push pin system at the top with a roll pin to twist and lock the bag on.
+On the bottom, he used a spring clip that would grasp the bottom support bar when pushed down to hold into place.
 Not sure if common for the time as my outside lights act as blinkers.
-Don’t know if that was a common wiring, but assume not?
-Only seen a few wired that way.
-OK, Hope that helps??
+Don’t know if that was common wiring, but assume not?
+I have only seen a few wired that way.
+OK, hope that helps?
 By the way I will send a follow up email with pics of some Bucos that are all in original fiberglass white and some other mounting bracket systems of which I don’t know who made them but seen them used a lot with a three point system (that have a striking resemblance to the Wixom mounts) that eliminates the top fender mounting point of the Bucos.
-Look a ton better in my opinion not a bunch of bolted together pieces.
+Look a ton better, in my opinion, not a bunch of bolted together pieces.

 /2 bags and mount photos provided by Bob Fee, thanks